misiektoja/spotify_profile_monitor/README.md

 # spotify_profile_monitor

-spotify_profile_monitor is a Python script which allows for real-time monitoring of Spotify users profile changes.
+spotify_profile_monitor is a Python script which allows for real-time monitoring of Spotify users activities and profile changes.

 NOTE: If you want to track Spotify friends music activity check out the other tool I developed: [spotify_monitor](https://github.com/misiektoja/spotify_monitor).

 ## Features

-- Real-time tracking of Spotify user profile changes:
+- Real-time tracking of Spotify user activities and profile changes:
    - added/removed followings and followers
    - added/removed public playlists
    - added/removed tracks in playlists